Jay is the proud owner of a Catahoula Leopard Dog and shares his experiences with the breed with others.

 However, I also disagree.
 I have found that our dog is strong-willed, yes, but is ever so dependent upon feeling a part of the pack.
 She sleeps at our feet if we let her in the bed (this is a submissive position), she waits up with me until I've finished my work and then follows me to bed.
 She rarely pulls on the leash, and she even lets us brush her teeth (her daddy is a dentist).

 Our dog has always been great with us crating her when necessary.
 She has even made it her own home.
-However, we do take her to a daycare weekdays from 7am-6pm as we both work, so she gets to run herself worn.
+However, we do take her to daycare on weekdays from 7 am-6 pm as we both work, so she gets to run herself worn.
 However, she hates being left at home when she knows we're off on an adventure.
 She loves car rides to the dog park, which is where she imagines we are going to have fun without her.
 She has stamina and can outrun almost every dog there!

-At home, she is okay with lounging around, generally, but at times I have to keep her entertained, or she will sniff out trouble.
+At home, she is okay with lounging around generally, but at times I have to keep her entertained, or she will sniff out trouble.
 She loves eating everything: fuzz, paper, gum, rocks—you name it.
 She also loves to chew through every toy we give her.
 It's gotten to the point that we can't give her anything with stuffing and certainly nothing that can be torn.
 When she was younger, she ate the stuffing and backed up her intestinal tract.
-Hello vet bill!
-The brand of toys Kong manufacturers have generally been okay for her.
+Hello, vet bill!
+The brand of toys Kong manufacturers has generally been okay for her.

 Our dog responds to one thing more than anything: treats!
 She loves treats and has learned many tricks from the doling out of these goodies.
 Besides this magic ingredient, consistency and repetition are key.